 Do This at the End of Every Trip

-Every trip, I vow to pack less and yet, some how a whole mess of unnecessary items make their way into my suitcase.
+On every trip, I vow to pack less and yet, some how a whole mess of unnecessary items make their way into my suitcase.
 How does that happen?
 I now realize that making a packing list before you leave is the wrong time to do it, because you’ll want to put everything on your list, and in your suitcase.
-The time to make a packing list is when you return home.
+The time to make a packing list, or edit the one you have, is when you return home.

 As soon as you get home — or even before — EDIT YOUR PACKING LIST.

 Here’s a few items I knocked off my list.
-I shipped most of these home from France, along with a few gift
+I shipped most of these home from France, along with a few gifts.

 Small eBags electronics cord organizer: Even though it was small, it took up a lot of space.
 A large Ziplock bag organizes all my cords and electronic gismos and takes far less room in my suitcase.